The best gifts for photographers, according to the pros

 Drones

 “My favorite item currently in my camera bag is my DJI Air 2S drone,” Paul Boomsma, an English outdoor photographer who also goes by the moniker expaulore, says.
-“I originally put off buying a for a while, as I didn’t really think I’d use it and I was scared of investing a lot of money into something I’d or lose.
+“I originally put off buying a drone for a while, as I didn’t really think I’d use it and I was scared of investing a lot of money into something I’d crash or lose.

 “Since buying it, though, I find I’m using it almost constantly.
 It’s always in my bag, wherever I go, and sometimes I use it even more than my camera.
 It really helps me to get some unique and interesting perspectives.”